 However, there are some caveats: it’s easy to pile on a ton of metrics and be drowned in information.
 Selecting the relevant ones is important.
 Some metrics may also be hard to interpret when you see merely the raw data.
 Only with the right visualization will you reap its full benefits and gain an intuitive understanding of your problem.

 Here at CQSE we believe in personalized feedback.
 Therefore we make it possible for you to only show the metrics that are really relevant for you.
-For me, e.g., Clone Coverage and the status of our code reviews are two very useful indicators, so I configured Teamscale accordingly (plus some other interesting ones):
+For me, e.g., Clone Coverage and the overall number of findings are two very useful indicators, so I configured Teamscale accordingly (plus some other interesting ones):

-The result is is a very clean code perspective.
+The result is is a very clean view on the code metrics.
 For each top-level folder of our project, I can see the relevant metrics.
 If I want to dig down to a deeper level, Teamscale will show me the metrics aggregated up to those subfolders and even for a single file.
-This allows me to find hotspots of cloning or large portions of code that have not yet been reviewed.
+This allows me to find hotspots of cloning or large portions of code that contain many findings.

 Visualizing the Important Things

 For the whole system, though, raw numbers are not that exciting.
 Instead, a good visualization will tell you much more, much faster.
-From the sidebar of the code perspective, you can directly request a treemap or the history of any metric, e.g. the trend of the number of findings in the current folder:
+For example, from the sidebar of the code file view, you can directly request a treemap or the history of any metric, e.g. the trend of the number of findings in the current folder:

 Usually though, you’ll have some metrics that you will want to check on regularly.
 For this purpose, Teamscale offers dashboards: